awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

    xact_start;
    ```

-1. In session two, calculate the amount of memory you need for this operation\.
+1. In session two, calculate the amount of memory that you need for this operation\.
 In this example, we determine that we can afford to use up to 2 GB of memory for this operation, so we set [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) for the current session to 2 GB\.

    ```
    SET maintenance_work_mem='2 GB';